-Don’t assume that you are too well off for the Fair Deal Scheme.
+Don’t assume that you are too well off for the Fair Deal Scheme in relation to care for the elderly.
 Emer Lavin Eldercare has come across people who are under the misconception that the Fair Deal scheme is not for them.
 They think that they are too rich.
 But it pays to do the calculations and then decide and not prejudge the issues involved.

 The Fair Deal scheme is a centralised system to fund the cost of nursing home care organised through the Health Service Executive (HSE).
 In the real world timing is an important consideration because people can get sick and need care at any time in their lives.

 The costs are balanced out between all residents based upon ability to pay.
-The financial contribution depends upon how a person’s wealth is structured between income and assets.
+Emer Lavin Eldercare can provide you with access to the Fair Deal Calculator: the financial contribution depends upon how a person’s wealth is structured between income and assets.
 Income is money that is paid regularly such as wages or a pensions.
 Income may also include rental income or income from a business.
 Assets include your family home, savings, stocks and shares, land, holiday homes and business.
 Don’t forget that if you are married or living with a partner for over 3 years their income and assets will also be taken into account.
 People are unclear on this issue of payment between couples and for clients who are used to keeping their finances separate from their partner they tend to get a bit of a shock when they realise that the financial contribution worked out in relation to the Fair Deal scheme is based on the collective assets of a couple.
 This is particularly true when one partner becomes ill and the other partner is still working.

 No two residents pay exactly the same.
 The reasoning behind the Fair Deal scheme is that those with less pay less and that those with more pay more.
 Whilst it is true to say that the Fair Deal scheme is potentially more advantageous to people on lower incomes that is NOT to say that Fair Deal is automatically unsuitable for people who own a valuable family home.